Icradle-Innovations-Ltd/RemoteSensingAnalyzer/README.md

    - Select the repository: `Icradle-Innovations-Ltd/RemoteSensingAnalyzer`

 2. **Configure the site**:
-   - The build settings are already configured in `netlify.toml`:
+   - Set the base directory to `netlify-static`
+   - Set the publish directory to `.`
-     - Build command: `echo 'No build command needed'`
+   - Set the build command to `echo 'Static site, no build needed'`
-     - Publish directory: `public`
-   - No additional configuration is needed
-   - This approach creates a completely static site that redirects to the Render deployment
+   - This approach uses a completely separate directory for Netlify deployment
-   - It avoids all Python and Node.js dependencies
+   - It avoids all issues with Python dependencies and other build requirements
-   - The `public` directory contains:
+   - The `netlify-static` directory contains:
      - `index.html`: A static HTML page with automatic and manual redirects
      - `_redirects`: A Netlify-specific file that handles redirects
+     - `netlify.toml`: Configuration for Netlify

 3. **Deploy**:
    - Click "Deploy site"